jweleszczuk/NGS_Analysis_project/RAPORT.md

 ## 1. SRP003355 project

-Project was created by University of Michigan and it is about Saccharomyces cerevisiae, which is a baker's yeast.
+Project was created by University of Michigan and it is about _Saccharomyces cerevisiae_, which is a baker's yeast.

 ### 1.1 Aim of the project